Still Stuck in Therapy? This Is Where Things Start to Shift

 Common Questions

 • Some people use intensives as a stand-alone experience; others use them alongside therapy.
+We can talk through what makes the most sense for you during the consultation.